questions + answers

 Will IT look exactly LIKE the online photo?

 Since we print our fabric by hand, not digitally (or even screen printing), no two pieces are exactly the same.
 Our printers lay each block by hand on the cloth, one strike at a time, allowing for unique color and pattern variations and the occasional, juicy dye drip.
-All these variations add natural character and, as our artist-printers advance in skill, we sometimes intentionally engineer extra irregularities—oh, but they are not flaws!—so you can enjoy a perfectly imperfect piece.
+All these variations add natural character, (and we are delighted to leave rigid patterning to robots who work for someone else).

 Can I see a sample before ordering?

 Yes, please ask for a swatch before you place your order.
 Samples of all our fabrics in all our colorways and patterns are available free to interior designers, galleries, showrooms, to the trade.
 For others, we ask for $10 deposit (or purchase, if you choose not to return the swatches).
-Our swatches are typically ~6x6” or ~ 12x12”, depending on the pattern.
+Our generously sized swatches are typically roughly 6x6” or 12x12”, depending on the pattern.

 With swatch in hand, you can experience for yourself the colors and feel of the fabric.
 Shipping is free for individual samples.
-Samples usually ship via USPS within 2 weeks of your order; however, we are a tiny shop, and if we don’t have your choice in stock we will let you know when to expect it.
+Samples usually ship via USPS within 2 weeks of your order.
+We are, however, we are a tiny shop, and if we don’t have your choice in stock we will let you know when to expect it.

 How long will my order take to arrive?

-(Almost) all of our work is made-to-order.
-Our production lead time is 4-6 weeks.
-For orders of 2 yards or less it is possible we have the fabric in stock; please check with us.
-For orders greater than 20 yards, contact us to inquire about lead times.
+Our work is made-to-order.
+Production lead time for our block printed fabric is typically 4-6 weeks.
+For orders of 4 yards or less, it may be possible to have a shorter turnaround; please check with us.
+For orders over 20 yards, contact us to inquire about lead times.

-For items like pillow or curtains, please factor in additional time for our seamstresses to do their magic.
 We may be able to accommodate rush orders for an additional charge, depending on our production schedule and the nature of the order.
-If you can’t wait to have a one-of-a-kind Dym product in your hand, please check our [SHOP] for a limited selection of in-stock items.

 Can I return or exchange my piece?

 We want to make sure you love your Dym textile piece.
 When you place an order, we work with you to ensure what you are getting what you want.
 We will, of course, exchange an item due to an error on our part.
-Whatever happens, we commit to communicating with you.
-And want you to know that we are genuinely friendly!
+We care about good communication and will make sure you know what’s up.

-Please remember that drips, color gradations, and gorgeous irregularities in the patterns are essential to the uniqueness of these handmade textiles.
-They are not defects!
+Please remember that gorgeous irregularities in the patterns are essential to the uniqueness of these handmade textiles.
 (In case you wondered, we do, sometimes, make real mistakes, like spilling a jar of dye on the cloth, or printing with the wrong color.
-Those pieces go straight to our annual sample sale.)
+Those pieces go to our annual sample sale.)

 If you have any concerns, please contact us within a week of receiving your piece.